trisyoungs/ralrecsoc/content/join/_index.md

   img: "img_7.jpg"
 ---

 Instructions on how to join the RAL RecSoc are given below.
-If you have any questions about the membership categories or eligibility, please email [RALRecSocMemSec@stfc.ac.uk](mailto:RALRecSocMemSec@stfc.ac.uk).
+If you have any questions about the membership categories or eligibility, please contact the [membership secretary](mailto:RALRecSocMemSec@stfc.ac.uk).

 # Full / Affiliate Membership (via CSSC)
 ### Available to all employees of STFC (including contractors and students) and affiliated institutions